ele-dev/rtmp-hls-server/README.md

 # RTMP-HLS-Server Docker

-**Docker image for video streaming server that supports RTMP, RTMPS, HLS, and DASH streams.**
+**Docker image for video streaming server that supports RTMP and HLS and streams.**

 ## Description